Alphaeus Philemon Cole

-Alphaeus Philemon Cole (July 12, 1876 – November 25, 1988) was an American artist, engraver and etcher.
+Alphaeus Philemon Cole (July 12, 1876 – November 25, 1988) was an American artist, engraver, etcher and supercentenarian.
 He was born in Jersey City, New Jersey, the son of noted wood-engraver Timothy Cole.
-At the time of his death, at age 112 years and 136 days, Alphaeus was the world's oldest verified living man and the oldest living person in the United States.
+Until his death, at age 112 years and 136 days, Alphaeus had been the world's oldest verified living man and the oldest living person in the United States.